emrichmp/myFoodJournal-Frontend/dev_checklist.md

 # To-do
-[] - Stretch Goal: to make app mobile friendly
 [X] - fix readme
 [X] - start front end
 [X] - Change port
 [X] - finish Nav bar
 [X] - look at layout
 [X] - Get all components linked and loaded
+[X] - Change tdee to use state

+Stretch Goals:
-[] - use onChange and state to make input only number for age, weighta and height inputs on form form [X] - Change tdee to use state
+[] - use onChange and state to make input only number for age, weighta and height inputs on form form [] - Stretch Goal: to make app mobile friendly

 [] Login/sign up page